NHOrus/srwq-compilation/episode-05.md

 "Grab her arms!!!"

 "YOU TREAT ME LIKE A BABY!!
 LIKE A BABY WHO BELIEVES IN FAIRY STORIES!!
-WELL I WON'T TAke iiiiittt...."
+WELL I WON'T TAke iiiiittt..."

 Kai releases his grip from your neck as you slide into unconsciousness.